raydelvecchio/SwiftAI-v2/README.md

 Flask API backend that calls SwiftAI given an HTTP GET request with parameters and returns a JSON object with the songs generated with those parameters!

+# Deployment
+SwiftAI deployed on AWS with this [guide](https://www.twilio.com/blog/deploy-flask-python-app-aws).

 # ERRORS and FIXES
 * Train loop: model.forward() input cannot be a Tensor
   * Had to convert input and labels to Long datatype before passing into model.forward()